-In the event of two or more applications with distances, which are exactly the same competing for a final place, e.g. blocks of flats, the place will be decided by random allocation and supervised by a person independent of the schools.
-All names will be entered into a hat and the required number of names will be drawn out.
+In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out and supervised by a person independent of the school.
+All the names will be entered into a hat and the required number of names will be drawn out.